mcruzdev/blog/docs/posts/creating-quarkus-extension.md

 What this build step does ind depth?
 Let's see:

+1. The `GeneratedBeanBuildItem` is a build item having the bytecode that will be added as CDI bean (after in the augmentation process).

-1. The line **"3"**  is an adapter that uses the `BuildProducer<GeneratedBeanBuildItem>` injected into `generateGreetingService` method.
+2. The line **"3"**  is an adapter that uses the `BuildProducer<GeneratedBeanBuildItem>` injected into `generateGreetingService` method.

-2. The line **"6"** we are indicating that the new class will implements the `GreetingService` interface.
+3. The line **"6"** we are indicating that the new class will implements the `GreetingService` interface.

-3. In the line "**10"** we are adding the annotation `jakarta.ws.rs.ApplicationPath` to the new class.
+4. In the line "**10"** we are adding the annotation `jakarta.ws.rs.ApplicationPath` to the new class.

-4. The `ClassCreator` is the class responsible for generating the bytecode, the instance of `GeneratedBeanGizmoAdaptor` is used as `ClassCreator.classOutput` property.
+5. The `ClassCreator` is the class responsible for generating the bytecode, the instance of `GeneratedBeanGizmoAdaptor` is used as `ClassCreator.classOutput` property.

-5. When the method `ClassCreator#close()` is called the `ClassCreator` writes the bytecode inside de `GeneratedBeanGizmoAdaptor` instance.
+6. When the method `ClassCreator#close()` is called the `ClassCreator` writes the bytecode inside de `GeneratedBeanGizmoAdaptor` instance.
 Note that we are using `try-with-resources`.

-6. Behind the scenes the `GeneratedBeanGizmoAdaptor` uses the `BuildProducer<GeneratedBeanBuildItem>` instance to produces the a `GeneratedBeanBuildItem` instance.
+7. Behind the scenes the `GeneratedBeanGizmoAdaptor` uses the `BuildProducer<GeneratedBeanBuildItem>` instance to produces the a `GeneratedBeanBuildItem` instance.

 ??? info "See more: ClassCreator#close() implementation"